xTSL-echiles/my_own_shell/README.md

 Redirections:

-◦ < should redirect input.
+◦ < redirect input.

-◦ > should redirect output.
+◦ >  redirect output.

 ◦ “<<” read input from the current source until a line containing only the delimiter is seen. it doesn’t need to update history!

-◦ “>>” should redirect output with append mode.
+◦ “>>” redirect output with append mode.
 _______________________

 Pipes.